OVillani/wn-userpermissions-plugin/README.md

-This plugin allows to set self-defined rights & permissions for WinterCMS frontend users and check these in the frontend views to display or not display pages, partials and features of a website or webapp vreated with WinterCMS.
+This plugin allows to set self-defined rights & permissions for WinterCMS frontend users and check these in the frontend views to display or not display pages, partials and features of a website or webapp created with WinterCMS.

 ## Requirements